 MAT Award Enhancement

 Are you eligible?

-You must possess a DATA 2000 Waiver and demonstrate that you provide Medication-Assisted Treatment (MAT) at your NHSC-approved site.
+You must possess a DATA 2000 Waiver and provide Medication-Assisted Treatment (MAT) at your NHSC-approved site.
 Learn more.

 You must be one of the following: